 Zach Colman (00:10:13):

 Yeah.
-I think that’s something that I’ve, I’ve kind of, uh, working with, working with athletes that I’ve kind of seen, from that outside perspective and nothing against my Atlanta Falcons, but I think that that’s kind of showcases showcases kind of some of those losses that you get from when you, when you felt from behind and stuff like that is, and it happens in the, in the business world too.
+I think that’s something that I’ve, I’ve kind of, uh, working with, working with athletes that I’ve kind of seen, from that outside perspective and nothing against my Atlanta Falcons, but I think that that’s kind of showcases kind of some of those losses that you get from when you, when you felt from behind and stuff like that is, and it happens in the, in the business world too.
 I mean, you kind of over you overthink stuff.
 And so when you overthink stuff, it, you put too much pressure on yourself.
 And when you put too much pressure on yourself, productivity actually lacks more than it.
 It seeds.
 And I think that a lot of fans don’t see that when it comes to especially being a kicker, because like I always say, when I watch it again, I’m like, man, everyone thinks that every fan that watches tickers out there playing, they think that the kickers have it easy.
-Cause they’re only out there for a couple days.
-I’m like, but listen, like usually those kicks are crunch time.
-It’s that, it’s that extra point that the team loses by then they’ll look back and they say, oh, well, they lost by one point, it’s all because that miss, or they need that extra three points to win the game and over time or at the end of the game.
-And, and that, that must be, that must be something that’s really hard to, to wrap your head around.
+Cause they’re only out there for a couple of days.
+I’m like, but listen like usually those kicks are crunch time.
+It’s that, it’s that extra point that the team loses by then they’ll look back and they say, oh, well, they lost by one point, it’s all because that miss or they need that extra three points to win the game and over time or at the end of the game.
+And, and that, that must be, that must be something that’s really hard, to wrap your head around.
 What would you agree with that?

 Mike Hollis (00:11:30):